travisseymour/EPICpyDocs/docs/model_programming.md

         self.stop_simulation()
 ```

-Other signals may arrive to the device as well, e.g., if the simulated human produces any behavior (eye movements, hand movements, vocal movements, etc.), specific events are signaled which may have corresponding handlers in the device.
+Other signals may arrive to the device as well, e.g., if the simulated human produces any behavior (eye movements, hand movements, vocal movements, etc.), specific events are signaled that may have corresponding handlers in the device.
 These may do nothing, they may affect some internal data, they may alter the device's state, they may signal some future time event to occur, or they may do various combinations of these things.
 For example, the following is streamlined version of the choice-device's handler for a manual keyboard response:

 ```python
 def handle_Keystroke_event(self, key_name: Symbol):